anandkulkarni147/Product-Management/README.md

 # Product-Management
-Created a SpringBoot app Product Management with 3 microservices of Product, Inventory and Pricing
+Created a Product Management application with SpringBoot microservices.
+Added product, pricing and inventory microserices and exposed REST-ful endpoints to use these services